Polyendocrine metabolic ovarian syndrome: Assessment and testing

-Biochemical androgen excess in PCOS is assessed using total and free testosterone.
+Biochemical androgen excess in PMOS is assessed using total and free testosterone.
 Accurate measurement requires tandem mass spectrometry assays, as direct free testosterone tests are not reliable.
 Interpretation is based on laboratory reference ranges.
 Hormonal contraception can interfere with hormone levels, so a withdrawal period of at least three months with alternative contraception may be needed.
 Severely elevated androgen levels may indicate other conditions.